MSR Habitude 4 Review

 Our Analysis and Test Results

 The MSR Habitude 4 can be fully set up in 9 minutes, a bit long for a 4-person tent.
 Three hubbed poles — two small and one large — make up the main structure, forcing two poles to connect on each corner.
 While not overly complicated, setting this tent up isn't intuitive and comes with a few head-scratchers.
 That said, the extra strength, extra height, and extra width the poles provide are well worth the added trouble.
 Once setup is complete, you will find many great features packed into this tent.
 There are seven good pockets for storage, tons of height for easy changing and stretching, and a great little porch light to help when nature calls in the middle of the night.
 The rainfly is perfectly sized, allowing for maximum coverage yet superior airflow from under the vestibule and on all three sides of the tent.
-There's only one door, and it requires two different sides to be zipped independently; while not the end of the world, it is an added step that will inevitably be left open for bugs to venture in.
+There's only one door, and it requires two different sides to be zipped independently; while not the end of the world, some may find it a bit annoying.

 Performance Comparison